HTV2

-HTV2 - Vie Channel is a general entertainment channel broadcast by Ho Chi Minh City Television, in cooperation with the private entertainment brand Vie Channel.
+HTV2 – Vie Channel is a specialized general entertainment television channel broadcasting 24/7 since November 1, 2003.
+It is a collaborative channel between Vie Channel Joint Stock Company, a subsidiary of DatVietVAC Group Holdings, and the Editorial Board of Digital and Cable Television Channels under the Ho Chi Minh City Newspaper and Radio and Television Broadcasting Department.

 History

 HTV2, a television channel, was launched on October 10, 2003, as an experimental broadcast on channel 30 UHF.
 It was accompanied by channels HTV1 and HTV3, and initially aired for nine hours a day.
 However, starting from November 1, 2003, HTV2 officially extended its broadcast hours to run from 6 am to 24 hours daily.
 The channel is owned by HTV.

 During SEA Games 22, the majority of the tournament's competitions were broadcast on HTV2 channel, which played a crucial role in promoting the regional congress held in Vietnam for the first time.
 The extensive coverage of the games on HTV2 channel helped in spreading awareness and generating excitement about the event throughout Southeast Asia.

 Tournaments are streamed by HTV2, along with HTV7 and HTV9, including the traditional Golden Racquet table tennis tournament, Southeast Asia Challenger soccer, V-League soccer, Spanish La Liga soccer, Serie A Italian soccer, World Cup soccer, badminton, volleyball, swimming, Grand Slam tennis, MotoGP European motorcycle racing, AFF Suzuki Cup, and the ASIAD.

 Since 2006, Ho Chi Minh City Television has followed a socialization policy for its broadcasting channels.
 As part of this policy, HTV2 has collaborated with Anh Binh Minh Media, an international company owned by Dat Viet Group, to produce and broadcast programs on the channel jointly.
 This partnership has allowed HTV2 to expand its content offerings, including entertainment programs, live events, music, and movies.
 Additionally, HTV2 has taken on the role of broadcasting movies and game shows from HTV9 and HTV7 while continuing to provide regular coverage of sports matches.
 This collaboration has enriched the programming of HTV2 and provided a diverse range of content for its viewers.